jpBane/sway-config/README.md

 ## vim editor
 Vim is searching for `.vimrc` in your home directory.
 Therefore the easiest way is to put it there: `~/.vimrc`.
 In case you perfer it where most other config files go (`~/.config/...`) you have several options.
-The simplest is to put `.vimrc` into `~/.vimrc/vim/` and create a symbolic link to `vimrc` inside your home folder using:
+The simplest is to put `vimrc` into `~/.config/vim/` and create a symbolic link to `.vimrc` inside your home folder using:

 ```bash
 ln -s ~/.config/vim/vimrc ~/.vimrc